-Tim Salinetro graduated with a B.S. in Mathematics and a minor in theology From Duquesne University in May 2004.
-This is Tim’s thirteenth year as an educator at the Children’s School, and this will be his sixth year as the head teacher for the afternoon three-year-olds.
-He is a Youth Group advisor at his church where he mentors middle and high school youth from the neighborhood.
-He enjoys tinkering (busying himself with something without clear results), bird watching, building and re-purposing things, spending time outdoors, and sharing these interests with children of all ages.
-Tim will finish (hopefully...) his Masters degree and certification in Early Childhood/Elementary Education at Duquesne University this year.
+Tim Salinetro (far right) graduated with a B.S. in Mathematics and a minor in theology in May 2004 and recently completed coursework for a Master’s degree in Early Childhood /Elementary Education, all at Duquesne University.
+This is Tim’s fifteenth year as an educator at the Children’s School, and this will be his eighth year as a head teacher in the three-year-old program.
+He is a Youth Group advisor at his church, where he mentors middle and high school youth from the neighborhood.
+He enjoys tinkering (busying himself with something without clear results), bird watching, building and repurposing things, spending time outdoors, and sharing these interests with children of all ages.